fdformula/MathlyLua/README.md

 Other hotkeys?
 Refer to `C:\cygwin\cudatext\cudatext-hotkeys-for-plugins.txt`.

 &rArr; Linux users?
-For most Linux distributions, download the file, cudatext-for-mathly-linux.tar.gz.
-For other distributions like Fedora, download the file, cudatext-for-mathly-linux-RARE.tar.gz.
-Expand the downloaded file and refer to the included file, note.txt, for other steps.
+For most Linux distributions, download the file, `cudatext-for-mathly-linux.tar.gz`.
+For other distributions like Fedora, download the file, `cudatext-for-mathly-linux-RARE.tar.gz`.
+Expand the downloaded file and refer to the included file, `note.txt`, for other steps.

 &rArr; MacOS users?
-Download the file, cudatext-for-mathly-macosx.tar.gz.
-Expand the downloaded file and refer to the included file, note.txt, for other steps.
+Download the file, `cudatext-for-mathly-macosx.tar.gz`.
+Expand the downloaded file and refer to the included file, `note.txt`, for other steps.

 By default, [Mozilla Firefox](https://www.mozilla.org/) is the internet browser.
-If you use a different browser, <em>you need to edit the file <code>browser-setting.lua</code>.</em> See comments in the very file.
+If you use a different browser, <em>you need to edit the file `browser-setting.lua`.</em> See comments in the very file.

 Note: The file `mathly.lua` can be compiled with `luac`.
 To use compiled modules, we set `package.path` first as follows: